sodadata/tutorial-demo-project/README.md

 Just run:

-@TODO: token needs to be removed once the project is public
+@TODO: token step needs to be removed once the project is public

 ```bash
 export GH_TOKEN=`get your token from checking the below URL in a browser, it will be added as a paramter in the URL`